 How Does the Law Determine Who is At Fault in a Boating Accident?

-Should an accident occur in the water, comparative negligence will be used to determine how much both parties contributed to the damages.
+Should an accident occur in the water, comparative negligence will determine how much both parties contributed to the damages.

 Comparative negligence says that during an accident, each party is held responsible based on how much they each added to the accident.